outragedpinkracoon/outragedpinkracoon.github.io/_posts/2016-11-30-be-more-efren.md

 ---
 title: Be More Efren
-description: When deciding how to react to failure and mishaps, be more Efren.
+description: When deciding how to react to failure and mishaps, be more Efren Reyes.
 layout: post
 categories: [working-life]
 ---